Nelux1/Neluxmatizer/README.md

 Neluxmatizer is a tool for pentesters to scan vulnerabilities which within the scan are:

-hsts, cors and clickjacking headers, and finally scan and fuzzing xss,ssrf,ssti, lfi and sql parameters with simple payloads for get fast results.
+hsts, cors and clickjacking headers, and finally scan and fuzzing xss,ssrf,ssti,rce,openredirect, lfi and sql parameters with simple payloads for get fast results.

 Or search parameters to use other tool:

-search parameters: idors, xss,ssrf,ssti, lfi and sql.
+search parameters: idors, xss,ssrf,ssti, lfi, rce, openredirect and sql.

 I recommend fuff, to fuzz de output parameters found.